-thigh lift surgery in Sydney and Canberra
+thigh lift surgery

 Surgery on the inner thigh to address both redundant tissues and the contour of the thigh is referred to as a thigh lift.
 Most commonly, this procedure is considered as part of surgical aftercare following massive weight reduction.
 Redraping of the loose skin and removal of excess tissues help to improve the shape and contour of the thighs.
 Sometimes the procedure is applied simply to address localized inner thigh bulge and fat deposit.

 During your initial consultation, Dr Farhadieh will review your past medical and surgical history.
 These include your regular medications, smoking history and allergic reactions.
 Any previous weight-reduction surgery, including bariatric surgery, and your weight stability over the last 12 months will also be noted.
 Special attention will be paid to your nutritional state, as wound healing problems are common and often occur secondary to metabolic state induced by weight-reduction surgery.
 Incidence of sugar intolerance and diabetes is also high in this patient group and may further undermine wound healing.
 Any history of high blood pressure, thyroid problems or bleeding abnormalities will be recorded.
 Preoperative pictures are taken as part of your confidential medical records.

 Dr Farhadieh will ask you to point out exactly which areas concern you and what you feel might be the ideal outcome.
 He will discuss the surgical options for you at length, explaining the benefits as well as the risks.
 Prior to surgery any blood-thinning medications should be ceased where possible.
 If you are a smoker, you should stop 3–6 weeks prior to surgery and for at least 3–6 weeks after surgery.